donishadsmith/neurocaps/README.md

     task="DET",
     condition="late", # Can extract a specific condition if events.tsv is available condition_tr_shift=2, # Account for hemodynamic lag
-    slice_time_ref=1, # Adjust to middle volume used as slice time reference when extracting condition session="2",
+    slice_time_ref=1, # Adjust if last volume used as slice time reference when extracting condition session="2",
     n_cores=None,
     verbose=True,